 Amou is a farmhouse cheese made from sheep's milk.
 Named after the town 'Amou', this cheese is produced in Gascony in the southwest of France.
 It is a pressed and uncooked cheese.
-It takes minimum two months to mature but its ripening process can be extended up to six months also.
-It contains minimum 45% fat and has a thin brushed, washed, oiled and natural rind.
-It offers a firm and elastic paste with a sharp flavor.
-Tastes delicious with white and rosy wines of Béarn or a dry fruity white wine.
+It takes a minimum of two months to mature but its ripening process can be extended up to six months also.
+It contains a minimum of 45% fat and has a thin brushed, washed, oiled and natural rind.
+It offers a firm and elastic paste with a sharp flavour.
+Tastes delicious with white and rose wines of Béarn or a dry fruity white wine.